Declaration of Performance (DoP)

 - The DoP has to provide information identifying the product and the processes it has undergone to achieve its stated performance levels, including the involvement of any third parties.

 - This enables the construction works using the products to meet the appropriate building requirements.
-For example: performance characteristics for APA Plywood; OSB; LVL.
+See performance characteristics for APA Plywood; OSB; LVL.

-- Since it introduced the CPR, the EU has introduced greater flexibility for manufacturers to meet the requirements of different kinds of construction products when drawing up a DoP.
-(FAQ Annex III to CPR 28.5.2014 (1))
+- The EU has introduced greater flexibility for manufacturers to meet the requirements of different kinds of construction products when drawing up a DoP.
+Learn more.

 - The information appearing in the DoP can only originate from the test methods outlined in the harmonised technical specification.
 No other test methods are permitted to be referenced.
 By making a DoP, the manufacturer, importer or, in some cases, a distributor is assuming legal responsibility for the construction product meeting the performance levels listed in the DoP.